quentncom/quentn-php/README.md

     https://my.quentn.com/public/api/v1/oauth/?client_id=CLIENT_ID&redirect_uri=REDIRECT_URI&response_type=code&scope=all&state=4a4c2ZD

-**client_id:** As mentioned above, the client ID you received when you created your website with Quentn
+**client_id:** As mentioned above, the client ID you received when you created your app with Quentn

 **redirect_uri:** As mentioned above, it indicates the URI to return the user after authorization.
 Domain must be one of the domains you already registered with quentn.
 For example, if you registered *example.com*, then you can use *example.com/my/redirect/url*